Automattic/vip-go-ci/README.md

 ### System requirements

 * `vip-go-ci` requires PHP 8.0 or later.
 PHP 8.1 is recommended.
+  * The utlities, PHPCS, SVG scanner and PHP Lint, can run using different PHP versions than `vip-go-ci` itself.
+See individual sections below on this.
 * Linux is recommended as a platform for `vip-go-ci`.
 * git version 2.10 or later.
 * Working bash shell.